Backend Patterns¶

 Alarm field defaults¶

 PoracleNG's cleanRow() function applies field defaults on every create/update.
-PoracleWeb no longer needs to manage alarm defaults directly.
+PoracleWeb.NET no longer needs to manage alarm defaults directly.
 However, the frontend still sends sensible initial values to avoid confusing the user when the add dialog opens:

 | Property | Frontend default | Notes |